Witchcraft Comes in Many Varieties

 Modern witchcraft owes its existence to Gerald Brosseau Gardner.
 Drawing on all the research he could muster, he created and crafted the religious movement, Wicca (although he did not give it that label).
 Some claim he received initiation into witchcraft from a coven based in the New Forest in the south of England.

-34. Green Witchcraft
+33. Green Witchcraft

-36. Hearth Witch
+35. Hearth Witch

 Hearth Witches celebrate everything about domestic living: cooking, gardening, cleaning, bringing up children.
-It might seem a little mundane, but in fact it isn't.
+It might seem a little mundane, but in fact, it isn't.
 Anyone whose mother embraces hearth witchery is a lucky one indeed.
 Hearth witches might call on the help of Brownies and Hobs to aid them in their daily lives.
 One unhelpful house spirit is, of course, the Sock Monster.

-37. Hedge Witch
+36. Hedge Witch

-38. Hellenic Witch
+37. Hellenic Witch

-Hellenic or Hellenistic paganism is based upon the pantheon of Greek gods and goddesses.
+Hellenic or Hellenistic paganism centres around the pantheon of Greek gods and goddesses.
 Many witches feel a kinship with the mythology of the ancient Greeks because their stories have such relevance to life today.
-It's common for a witch to call on Pan to help her with a spell.
-Or to place a statue of Aphrodite on her altar.
-Should you be unsure of your new path, take a look at the ancient Greeks; they have a lot to offer.
+It's common for a witch to call on Pan to help them with a spell.
+Or to place a statue of Aphrodite on their altar.

-39. Hereditary Witch
+38. Hereditary Witch

 Much less common than some folk would have you believe, hereditary witchcraft is handed down from parent (or grandparent) to child through the generations.
 The problem is that mass migration, two world wars, and the advance of science disrupted the cycle.
 Many families dissociated themselves from their pagan pasts in pursuit of the American dream.
 Hereditary witchcraft is more prevalent in Europe and Africa.